Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Proposed Imaging System

 \subsection{System Overview}

-Our goal is to improve HSR by increasing the number of spectrally distinct measurements captured simultaneously, using only consumer-grade hardware.
-Rather than relying on custom sensor arrays or coded optics, we build upon multi-camera smartphones, which are already equipped with multiple rear-facing cameras featuring different lenses and spectral sensitivity functions (SSFs).

-To amplify spectral diversity, we augment the auxiliary cameras with external filters.
+To amplify spectral diversity, we cover Tele- and Wide cameras with external filters.
 As illustrated in Fig.~\ref{fig:abstract}, this converts each RGB camera into a spectrally modulated sensor.
-The resulting device captures nine distinct spectral channels: three from each RGB camera, modified by its filter without requiring scanning or internal hardware changes.
+The resulting device captures nine distinct spectral channels without requiring scanning or hardware changes.